M&M's Kart Racing: Reception

 M&M's Kart Racing was critically panned upon release.
 On the video game review aggregation website GameRankings, the game holds scores of 23% and 22% for the Wii and DS versions, respectively, with its average rating of 22.5% earning it Guinness World Records Gamer's Edition 2011s award for the lowest-rated kart game.
 Gameplay footage of M&M's Kart Racing was featured as Joystiqs "Today's most hilariously atrocious video" of November 17, 2007, with Scott Jon Siegel referring to it as "a true testament to the wrong way to build a kart racer".
 GameSpot named M&M's Kart Racing the "Flat-Out Worst Game" in its "Best of 2008" awards.
-Common Sense Media's Chad Sapieha wrote that the game was "little more than an advertisement for M&M's sweets".
+Common Sense Media's Chad Sapieha wrote that the game "is little more than an advertisement for M&M's sweets".

 Reviewing the Wii version of the game for IGN, Lucas M. Thomas deemed it a clone of Mario Kart and criticized the level design, noting a lack of items and shortcuts, with Louis Bedigian of GameZone adding that the levels were "awkward, overcrowded, and do not make much sense".
 Thomas and Bedigian singled out the interior areas as being difficult to navigate due to having narrow doorways.
 The reviewers also criticized the game's frame rate, especially in multiplayer modes.
 Thomas additionally found fault with the lack of a four-player mode, the long loading screens between races, and failure to incorporate "the playful personalities of the M&M's characters" into the gameplay.
 Bedigian also voiced displeasure with the game's camera, as well as its repetitive music and voice acting.

 In a review of the DS version of M&M's Kart Racing for GameSpot, Justin Calvert wrote that the game "does almost nothing right" and "has practically no redeeming features whatsoever".
-Calvert negatively compared the game to Mario Kart DS, noting fewer items and multiplayer options.
+Calvert negatively compared the game to Mario Kart DS (2005), noting fewer items and multiplayer options.
 Reviewing the DS version for IGN, Jack Devries similarly felt that there was "nothing redeeming about M&M's Kart Racing", concluding that it "looks, plays and sounds terrible" in addition to barely using the M&M's license.
 Devries considered the game to be "absurdly easy, which is nice because controlling the karts is a pain".
 Calvert and Devries agreed that the courses were "uninspired", with the latter stating that aside from the chocolate factory, they were irrelevant to M&M's.
 Both reviewers also criticized Tournament Mode, with Devries feeling that it lacked progression and Calvert stating that it lacked challenge due to allowing players to retry races as many times as needed.
 Devries added that the Time Trial mode did not serve any purpose due to not recording the player's time.